Brain cancer symptoms

 - Gradual changes in intellectual or emotional capacity

-In many people, the onset of these symptoms is very gradual and may be missed by both the person with the brain tumour and the family.
+In many people, the onset of these symptoms is very gradual and may be missed by both the person with the brain tumour and their family.
 Occasionally, however, these symptoms appear more rapidly.
 In some instances, the person has symptoms or signs that resemble those of a stroke.

 Examinations and tests